singularhum/dealsFeedCanada/README.md

 <details>
 <summary>Why was this created?</summary>

 I wanted a way to view and get notified of deals from various Canadian sources in a single location.
 I've used services like IFTTT, Feedly and various Discord servers.
 They can have inconsistent delays in notifying and I cannot customize them enough to my own liking.
-So with this server I can keep up-to-date on all deals I care about without having to individually visit each source website.

 I also wanted to learn about Firebase Cloud Messaging (FCM) but although it works well, I ended up using Discord so I don't have to create web, desktop and mobile apps to receive the notifications.
 </details>